kyoshino/simple-sidebar/README.md

 * `bootstrap.js` contains the logic as you can see.
 Change the `basename` variable to your own.
 You don't have to touch the other part of the code.
 * `install.rdf` contains the meta data.
 Modify the `id`, `name`, `description`, `version`, `creator`, `homepageURL` and `localized`  properties.
 Remove the existing `localized` properties if you don't have any localization.
 See [Install Manifests](https://developer.mozilla.org/en-US/docs/Install_Manifests) for details.
 * `locales.json` contains the localized strings as well as the sidebar URL.
 Add or remove your own locales.
+The `key-key` and `key-modifiers` properties set a keyboard shortcut to open and close the sidebar.
+In this sample, it will be Ctrl+Alt+P on Windows and Linux, Cmd+Alt+P on Mac.
+See [Keyboard Shortcuts](https://developer.mozilla.org/en-US/docs/XUL/Tutorial/Keyboard_Shortcuts) for details.

 Once your customization is done, pack it.
 Archive those three files into a single ZIP file using your favorite archiver.
 Note that archiving the containing `source` directory will not work.
 Archive the three *files*, then rename the ZIP file to an arbitrary name ending with a `xpi` file extension, like the sample `simple-sidebar.xpi` file under the `bundles` directory.
 That's it.
 Now you can drag and drop the XPI file onto your Firefox browser window to install.
 Hooray!